Toxic Link Apocalypse: How to Identify, Remove & Defend Your Site (SEO)

 - Identifying relevant and reputable blogs: Focus on blogs with a strong domain authority and an audience that aligns with your target market.
 A finance blog might guest post on a popular investment website.

 - Creating high-quality guest posts: Your guest posts should offer unique insights and valuable information to the host blog's audience.
-A retail site, for instance, may offer tips on incorporating AI into inventory management.
+A retail site, for instance, may offer tips on incorporating ai into inventory management.

 - Following ethical linking practices: Include a link back to your website within the author bio or naturally within the content.
 Avoid keyword-stuffed anchor text or unnatural link placements, which can be seen as manipulative.
 For example, a tech company may include a link to its product page within a helpful guide on cloud computing.